This post is also available in: Hindi

 Heat an iron tawa on full flame.
 Then lower the flame and roast the rolled roti.

-Cook till golden brown on both sides.
+Cook until golden brown on both sides.
 Also, while cooking, smear little desi ghee. on the roti.

 Serve hot with any dry sabji, curd etc.